Neeshi14/Task1/README.md

 | **Age**                     | Age of the individual                                  |
 | **Outcome**                 | Diabetes status (0 = No, 1 = Yes)                      |

+# Data Preprocessing & Cleaning

+Some columns (Glucose, Blood Pressure, Skin Thickness, Insulin, BMI) contain zero values, which are likely missing data.

+We replaced zeros with NaN and then filled missing values using the median to maintain data integrity.

+Checked for outliers using boxplots to ensure data consistency.

+# Exploratory Data Analysis (EDA)

+Descriptive Statistics: Summary of each column (mean, median, etc.).

+Visualizations:

+Histogram & Boxplots: Understand the data distribution.

+Correlation Heatmap: Identify relationships between variables.

+Pie Chart: Distribution of diabetic vs. non-diabetic individuals.

+# Goal of the Dataset

+This dataset is primarily used for training Machine Learning models to predict whether an individual has diabetes based on input features.

+# Next Steps

+Feature engineering & scaling for better model performance.

+Training models like Logistic Regression, Decision Trees, Random Forest, Linear Regression , support Vector machine and KNN .